 Converse Chuck 70 High Top History

-The Converse All Star carries a rich history within the silhouette itself.
-It has been a huge part of not just the history of basketball but the history of the world as well.
-Since its inception in 1917 in which it was known as just the All Star, it has been in production even after a hundred years later.
+Converse Chuck Taylor All Star shoes carry a rich history within the silhouette itself.
+The shoes have been such a huge part of the history of basketball that the Converse Chuck Taylor name is often synonymous with the sport.
+Since their inception in 1917, they have remained popular and in production even after a hundred years later.

-- The Converse Chuck 70 High Top features the classic vulcanized rubber outsole from Converse.
+- Converse Chuck 70 High Top shoes feature the classic vulcanized rubber outsoles from Converse.